-I was recently performing some performance testing that required me to copy many files of a particular size from one Windows XP workstation to a Windows 2003 server.
+I was recently performing some performance testing that required me to copy many files of a particular size from one Windows workstation to a Windows file server.
 I had a heck of a time figuring out how to batch generate the test files.

 The syntax for using fsutil is: